sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter3/entangle.md

 ```

 The `start` method starts the protocol.
 The `run` mehtod starts the simulation.
+Note that the `start` method must be called after the timeline `init` method.
 After the simulation, we can observe two possible states of memory based on the result of entanglement generation.
 If the protocol generates entanglement successfully, the `Memory.entangled_memory` will present information about the entangled memory.
 The fidelity of entanglements equal `0.9`, as set in the constructor function of `Memory`.